 Heading to Bexhill, children can take part in a wide range of activities at the De La Warr Pavilion, from creative workshops and family drop-ins to stories for toddlers.
 The Pavilion is located right on Bexhill seafront, so once you have had a look at the free exhibitions and made your own masterpieces, you can explore the beach and near by Egerton Park, with a large play area, duck pond, and cafe kiosk.

 Hastings has a great variety of attractions for children.
-Be sure to look out for family creative drop-ins and workshops at the Jerwood Gallery and explore the collections and exhibitions with a free children’s trail.
+Be sure to look out for family creative drop-ins and workshops at Hastings Contemporary and explore the exhibitions with a free children’s trail.
 Just along the road from the gallery are the Fisherman’s and Shipwreck Museums, which tell the story of the fishing heritage of the Stade, originally the landing place for the Norman invasion.
 The Smuggler’s Caves up the hill are worth a visit, but not for the faint hearted!
-The Blue Reef Aquarium is just a short walk from the gallery or you could test your skill at adventure golf.
+The Blue Reef Aquarium is just a short walk from the gallery or you could test your skill at Hastings Adventure Golf.

 A 15-minute drive outside of Hastings is the historic town of Battle.
 There you can explore Battle Abbey and Battlefield, the site of the 1066 Battle of Hastings and find out more about the most famous date in English history.
 Hastings has a number of events throughout the year from Jack in the Green May Day celebrations to Hastings Bonfire, so be sure to visit visit1066country.com before you visit to find out what’s on.

 Photo by Avant Photographic